 Thrilled to see a way to combine cognitive skills exercises with physical training, Dr. Hershberg called the leading edge system, “the future of therapy and exercise.”
 She added, “We’re not just exercising our bodies and our hearts, but we’re changing our brains so that we can live longer and healthier and really be at our optimum cognitive function as we age.”

 The Neurobic Skill Training System is wheelchair accessible and includes up to four independent stations for multiple users.
 It can accommodate group training for up to four simultaneous users as well as tandem training for paired or synchronized exercise.

-Kregg Koch, developer of the Neurobic Skill Training System, expressed his enthusiasm for this revolutionary new system.
-“We are so proud of how easy it is for up to four users to perform aerobic, skill, and resistance training all at once on our system, which the research shows has significant improvements on cognition, mobility, balance, and function.
+Kregg Koch, the developer of the Neurobic Skill Training System, expressed his enthusiasm for this revolutionary new system.
+“We are so proud of how easy it is for up to four users to perform aerobic, skill, and resistance training all at once on our system, which the research shows have significant improvements on cognition, mobility, balance, and function.
 Anyone who sees our system in action will understand how it can have significant physical and neurological benefits for its users.”
 He adds, “It is our greatest hope that the Neurobic System will be just one of many new tools that therapists can use to improve physical and cognitive function, as Core Stix and other equipment manufacturers continue to develop new ways to combat neurological conditions of our ever-increasing aging population.”